-How To Tamp Espresso [The LAST Tutorial You’ll Ever Need]
+How To Tamp Espresso [The ONLY Tutorial You Need]

 You’ve done everything right:

 Bought a well-rated machine, hunted down the perfect bean, and ground it properly.
 Your fav serial crime podcast is on-deck.
 The house is quiet.

 Life is good.
 You’re ready for that rich, creamy shot.

 Then you take that first sip of rich, dark liquid…

 You may need to learn how to tamp espresso properly.